istresearch/scrapy-cluster/docs/topics/crawler.rst

 These two things enable generic depth based crawling, and the majority of the code used within the class is to generate those two objects.
 For a single page this spider might yield 100 urls to crawl and 1 html item to be processed by the Kafka pipeline.

-Note that we do not need to use the duplication filter here, as the scheduler handles that for us.
+.. note:: We do not need to use the duplication filter here, as the scheduler handles that for us.
 All this spider cares about is generating the two items listed above.

 lxmlhtml.py
 ^^^^^^^^^^^